twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 allows chezmoi to provide features that are not possible when using symlinks, for example having files that are encrypted, executable, private, or templates.

-There is nothing special about dotfiles managed by chezmoi, whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere else.
+There is nothing special about dotfiles managed by chezmoi whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere else.

 The only advantage to using GNU Stow-style symlinks is that changes that you make to the dotfile's contents in the centralized directory are immediately